 Proposal defenses have a public component and may also have a private component.
 Generally, the student should reserve a room for 2 hours (maybe 3 so there is half an hour on either end for set up/break down).
-The front office staff can help reserve a room and any necessary equipment.
-Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Academic Support Specialist with a list of the committee members names and roles (i.e., chair, co-chair, committee member), the dissertation title, and a one-paragraph abstract.
+The front office staff can help reserve a room by phone 480-965-6215 or sheet.grad@asu.edu and acquire any necessary equipment.
+Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Advisor with a list of the committee members names and roles (i.e., chair, co-chair, committee member), the dissertation title, and a one-paragraph abstract.
 Send this information two weeks before the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
-The student must have their committee sign the Dissertation Proposal form and turn it in to the Graduate Student Academic Support Specialist (click here for the Archaeology Form and see below for the Bioarchaeology, Evolutionary Anthropology and Sociocultural Anthropology forms)..
+After the proposal defense, the student must have their committee sign the Dissertation Proposal form and turn it in to the Graduate Student Advisor.

-The Graduate Student Academic Support Specialist will get the head of the academic unit signature for the student.
-Once the results are entered, the student will see them in the "my programs and degree progress" box in MyASU under the iPOS tab.
-They will also be able to download their candidacy letter.
-If a student does not download the letter and the option to do so disappears, they must contact the Graduate Student Academic Support Specialist, who can get them another copy.
+The Graduate Student Advisor will get the Graduate Director signature for the student.
+The results will be visible in the "My Programs" box in MyASU under the iPOS tab.
+Students will also be able to download their candidacy letter.
+If a student does not download the letter and the option to do so disappears, they must contact the Graduate Student Advisor, who can get them another copy.
 After defending their dissertation proposal, students should focus on conducting research for their dissertation and writing-up their dissertation thesis.